My sugar pie recipe: a simple and easy dessert recipe from Belgium, based on the classic sugar pie from famous baker’s shop Pierson!

 Belgian Sugar Pie Recipe

-It’s absolutely worth it, you just have to make that detour for the best sugar pie in Belgium!
+It is absolutely worth it, you just have to make that detour for the best sugar pie recipe in Belgium!

 Are you too hungry to wait until you are home to take a bite?
 Then there’s plenty of room inside in the cafeteria to enjoy this sticky treats with a cup of hot coffee or tea.